Necolizer/RM-PRT/README.md

 - [RT-1](https://github.com/Necolizer/RM-PRT/tree/main/robotic_transformer_pytorch): Robotics Transformer for real-world control at scale
 - [RT-LP](https://github.com/Necolizer/RM-PRT/tree/main/RT-LP): Robotics Transformer with Language Parsing

-you can easily load the model, this is an example
+You can easily load the model, this is an example
 ```
 from bcz.Extractor import CustomExtractor